Outstanding Balance on a Credit Card Calculator

 Why is it important to track your outstanding credit card balance?

-Tracking your outstanding credit card balance is crucial for effective financial management and maintaining a healthy credit score.
+Tracking your outstanding balance is crucial for effective financial management and maintaining a healthy credit score.
 It allows you to monitor your debt level, understand the impact of payments and new charges, and identify how much interest you're paying.
-Regularly monitoring helps prevent debt from spiraling out of control and ensures you can make informed decisions to pay down debt efficiently, reducing financial stress and improving credit utilization.
+Keeping your credit utilization below 30% is generally recommended to maintain a good credit score.